folio-org/stripes-experiments/stripes-connect/api.md

 ## Appendix B: unresolved issues

-XXX tidy up

 (This section is only for developers working on Stripes itself.
-Those workingv on _using_ Stripes to build a UI can ignore it.)
+Those working on _using_ Stripes to build a UI can ignore it.)

 ### How to not fetch

-Sometimes we only want a mutator, maybe we're making the add form.
-One suggestion is that we not have any path at all at the top level in this case, only POST.path to indicate the desired subset of functionality.
-I like the minimalism of that but feel it might be a bit opaque.
-Perhaps a boolean of mutatorOnly or noFetch is more explicit?
+Sometimes we only want a mutator, for example when creating an Add Record form.
+One possibility would be to not have any path at all at the top level in this case, only POST.path to indicate the desired subset of functionality.
+This is appealingly minimalist, but it might be a bit opaque.
+Perhaps a boolean configuration item of `mutatorOnly` or `noFetch` is more explicit?

 ### One vs. Many

-Right now there is no clear standard as to what data is returned by things, I think? eg. a single record by id gives you a single record; a query that matches a single record gives you an array with one element.
-Or does it always?
-I don't know if we can say that reliably as isn't it up to the remote API?
+Right now there is no clear standard as to what data is returned by Okapi services -- for example, a single record by `id` yields a single record; but a query that matches a single record yields an array with one element.

 ### Metadata

-We use this "redux-crud" library to, among other things, generate actions.
-It causes a number of compromises such as our needing to clear out the redux state at times because it is designed for a slightly different universe where there is more data re-use.
-As part of that, it prefers to treat the responses as lists of records it can merge into its local store which makes having a top level of metadata with an array property "patrons" or similar a bit incompatible.
-We currently pass it a key from the manifest if it needs to dig deeper to find the records.
+We use the Redux Crud library to, among other things, generate actions.
+It causes a number of compromises such as our needing to clear out the Redux state at times because it is designed for a slightly different universe where there is more data re-use.

+As part of that, it prefers to treat the responses as lists of records that it can merge into its local store which makes having a top level of metadata with an array property `patrons` or similar a bit incompatible.

+We currently pass it a key from the manifest (`records`) if it needs to dig deeper to find the records.
 But that means we just discard the top level metadata.
-It may soon come time to reimplement redux-crud ourselves and take full control of how data is being shuffled around.
+It may soon be time to reimplement Redux Crud ourselves and take full control of how data is being shuffled around.
 Among other things, it would give the option to let our API be more true to intent and transparently expose the data returned by the REST request.

 ### Errors

-Right now we have no real error handling, do we?
-Maybe we can have props.data.someResource.error be a special key with an object describing the error?
-Or... something?
-We need to surface the HTTP error somewhere anyhow.
+Right now we have no real error handling.
+Maybe we can have `props.data.someResource.error` be a special key with an object describing the error.
+We need to surface the HTTP error somehow.

-### Count
+### Object counts

 Can we get a count of holds on an item?
-How does that API work and does our above system mesh with it well enough to provide a pleasant developer experience
+How does that API work and does our above system mesh with it well enough to provide a pleasant developer experience?